Hideo Kojima

-Hideo Kojima (小島 秀夫, Kojima Hideo) is a Japanese video game designer, director, producer and writer.
-He is regarded as an auteur of video games.
-He developed a strong passion for action/adventure cinema and literature during his childhood and adolescence.
-In 1986, he was hired by Konami, for which he designed and wrote Metal Gear (1987) for the MSX2, a game that laid the foundations for stealth games and the Metal Gear series, his best known and most appreciated works.
-He is also known for producing the Zone of the Enders series, as well as writing and designing Snatcher (1988) and Policenauts (1994), graphic adventure games regarded for their cinematic presentation.
+Hideo Kojima (小島 秀夫, Kojima Hideo) is a Japanese video game designer, video game writer, video game director, and video game producer.
+His games are noted for being highly cinematic, the result of a passion for film and literature which began during his childhood, and he is regarded as a pioneering auteur of video games.
+He is known for the Metal Gear franchise, which remains his most famous and acclaimed work, as well as Death Stranding and its sequel.

+Upon joining Konami in 1986, Kojima directed, designed, and wrote Metal Gear (1987) for the MSX2.
+The game laid the foundation for the stealth game genre and the renowned Metal Gear franchise, which he continued to helm up to the release of Metal Gear Solid V (2015).
+During his time at Konami, he also produced the Zone of the Enders series, as well as designing and writing Snatcher (1988) and Policenauts (1994); these were graphic adventure games that came to be regarded for their cinematic presentation.